 We replaced the user avatar with a PR status icon (draft, open, closed, or merged) and added reviewer statuses, so you can see the information that applies to you at a glance.
 As a QA, I can easily see if a PR has been approved and is ready for testing.
 As a product owner, I can see if changes have been requested and know that the issue might not be completed by the end of the sprint.
 As a developer, I can see if a fellow developer’s PR is still in a draft state or if it’s ready for review.
 All this is now possible without leaving the board.

-Join ZenHub's George Champlin-Scharff, VP of Customer Success, and Aaron Franks, Senior Frontend Engineer, for a comprehensive overview of these automation features in our upcoming webinar on April 28th.Save my seat
+Watch our on-demand webinar with ZenHub's George Champlin-Scharff, VP of Customer Success, and Aaron Franks, Senior Frontend Engineer, for a comprehensive overview of these automation features.Watch now

 We've already seen great improvements in how our team works with these small, developer-focused changes.
 As always, we’re excited to bring you new features and improvements and we will continue listening to your feedback through our public product roadmap.